“Leadership and learning are indispensable to each other” John F Kennedy

 Are you already working in an education setting?

-This course is designed for aspiring headteachers currently working in education settings.
+This course is designed for current and aspiring headteachers working in education settings.
 You will need to be in a position to:

-- Lead a whole school change in your own school, aimed at improving outcomes for children or young people in the setting, and
+- Lead a whole school change project in your own setting, aimed at improving outcomes for children or young people in the setting, and

 Is NPQH the right course for you?